Learning the Interference Graph of a Wireless Network: Main Results

-In this section, we formalize the algorithm sketched in Section~\ref{sec.interfAlg} for estimating $G_D=(\Vc,\Ec_D)$ and present analysis results.
+In this section, we formalize the algorithm sketched in Section~\ref{sec.interfAlg} for estimating $G_D=(\Vc,\Ec_D)$ and present an analysis thereof.
 In the static setting, for any $(i,j)\in\Ec_D$, APs $i$ and $j$ can always sense each other's transmissions.
 For any AP pair $(i,j)\notin \Ec_D$, the APs can never detect each other's transmissions.

 Say that a sequence of transmission patterns $\Xv(1)$, $\Xv(2)$, $\ldots$, $\Xv(k)$ is observed.
 Due to the use of the CSMA/CA protocol and the continuous back-off time of Assumption~\ref{firstAssump}-(ii), any pair of APs active in the same slot must not be able to hear each other.
 Thus, there is no edge in $G_D=(\Vc,\Ec_D)$.
 In other words, given an observation $\Xv$, for any $i,j$ with $X_i=X_j=1$, we know that $(i,j)\notin \Ec_D$.